By KENNETH DEL VECCHIO

 This is a virus on the same plane as varied strains of the flu.

-During this flu season (October 2019 – February 2020), approximately 30 million people in the United States contracted the flu, with, sadly, approximately 30,000 people dying from it; that is a death rate of approximately .1%.
+During this flu season (October 2019 – February 2020), approximately 30 million people in the United States contracted the flu, with, sadly, approximately 30,000 people dying from it; that is a death rate of approximately 0.1%.
 Currently, in the U.S. (and worldwide), the number of persons who have contracted the coronavirus is a small fraction of those who have been infected with the flu; obviously, it is understood that with the coronavirus being a communicable disease, the numbers are growing.
 However, it is apparent that the coronavirus is not transmitted at a higher rate than the flu.
-The death rate for the coronavirus (reported at approximately 1% in the U.S.) is extremely close to the flu’s death rate.
-Sadly, (1) if one accepts the reported death rate, approximately 10 out every 1,000 infected with the coronavirus die from the illness; (2) approximately one out of every 1,000 infected from this season’s flu die from that virus; and (3) death rates, a little more and a little less, exist for other strains of the flu and similar viruses.
-Factually, the death rates, through these varied strains of the flu and related viruses such as the coronavirus, are all at the same level.
-It is important to note that the death rate for the coronavirus is actually quite a bit lower than the reported 1% in the U.S. – and that is because (a) there are a substantial amount of people who have had the coronavirus (with only minor symptoms) and haven’t reported it; and (b) here are a substantial amount of people who have had the coronavirus (with no symptoms at all) and haven’t reported it.
+The death rate for the coronavirus (reported at approximately 2% in the U.S.) is close to the flu’s death rate.
+Sadly, (1) if one accepts the reported death rate, approximately 20 out every 1,000 infected with the coronavirus die from the illness; (2) approximately one out of every 1,000 infected from this season’s flu die from that virus; and (3) death rates, a little more and a little less, exist for other strains of the flu and similar viruses.
+Factually, the death rates, through these varied strains of the flu and related viruses such as the coronavirus, are all at the same level (surely not the same exact amount, but at the same level).
+That said, it is important to note that the death rate for the coronavirus is actually quite a bit lower than the reported 2% in the U.S. – and that is because (a) there are a substantial amount of people who have had the coronavirus (with only minor symptoms) and have not reported it; and (b) there are a substantial amount of people who have had the coronavirus (with no symptoms at all) and have not reported it.
+This is basic math: when you divide the number of deaths by the true number of cases, the death rate for the coronavirus is either at 0.1% (the same as this season’s flu) or very near it, in either direction.
 Yet, the deep state, with the coronavirus, has gone far off the deep end, wherein individual state governments are making all kinds of irrational, liberty-restricting decisions (fortunately, the White House has been reacting with sanity and not enacted similar federal constraints).

 The precedent being set here is dangerous, at its core.
 For what are the politicos saying?
 They are telling Americans that they need to be controlled.
 They are telling Americans that the government should – and will/is – restricting their rights to move about and assemble.
 All cloaked in the name of protecting public health.
 The politicos are saying that Americans are too stupid and misguided to handle things on their own, and that the government must not just guide them, but force them into a submission of confinement.